carsonwolber/minitorch/README.md

-This is my work for the [minitorch](https://minitorch.github.io/) DIY library
+This is my work for the [minitorch](https://minitorch.github.io/) DIY library.
+Specifically, this is the "home" repository from which my forks of the individual assignments are accessible as submodules